acmnuceskhi/cc-bidding-project-2025/ONBOARDING.md

 ## Editing the frontend

 - Edit pages under `src/app/`.
 A page is a folder with `page.tsx` (server component) and optional client components.
-- `src/app/page.tsx` is the root page. `src/app/dashboard/page.tsx` is the dashboard page (example).
+- `src/app/page.tsx` is the root landing page.

 ## Database